jonnor/datascience-master/tip360/proposal.md

 Future Farm project
 Value prop..

-Nordby Technology A/S,
+## Background

+Nordby Technology A/S is a technology company that invests in and creates Internet of Things solutions.
+Current subsidiaries include Flowhub UG, a Software-as-a-Service company that provides software development tools for IoT.
-is evaluating the technical and economic feasibility of a new subsidiary delivering acoustic IoT sensors and audio analytics.
+Now evaluating the technical (and economic) feasibility of wireless acoustic sensors and audio analytics based on machine learning.

 TODO: background

 Wireless Acoustic Sensor Network (WASN)
 Internet of Things (IoT)

+## Scope
+Passive acoustic
+Primarily independent

+Several aspects of the design may be transferrable to other medium-bandwidth sensor technologies, such as vibration/accelerometer data or low-resolution imaging (visible,IR).
+It may be relevant to comment briefly on this in the report.

 ## Deliverables
 The main deliverable is a Design Document which specifies: